-EU and UK in brinksmanship 21 days before Brexit
+EU and UK in Brexit brinksmanship

 "If the UK leaves the EU without a deal, it will not be possible to complete the transition of all agreements by 29 March 2019," the British Brexit secretary, Stephen Barclay, said on Thursday.

-The most basic rights - to let UK citizens who moved there keep on living in Europe and EU nationals to keep living in the UK - would also be up in the air if there was a no-deal exit.
+The most basic rights - to let UK citizens keep on living in Europe and EU nationals to keep living in the UK - would also be up in the air if there was a no-deal exit.

 The UK has said all EU citizens can apply for "settled status" in the UK no matter what happens.

-But its commitment for EU citizens to keep their rights is part of the withdrawal deal that will most likely face rejection next week.
+But its commitment for EU citizens to keep their rights is part of the withdrawal deal that will most likely be rejected next week.

-On the other side, each of the 27 EU states would have to decide individually what to do with its UK residents, among preparations by the Czech Republic and Poland, to also let them stay no matter what.
+On the other side, each of the 27 EU states would have to decide individually what to do with its UK residents, among preparations by the Czech Republic and Poland to also let them stay no matter what.